phuongdnguyen/duyphuongnguyen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as an Automation Engineer
+- 🔭 I’m currently working as an DevOps
 - 🌱 Interested in: Container, Kubernetes, Cloud Computing.
 - 📫 How to reach me: nguyenduyphuong14121996@gmail.com